payment cards

 payment card pin

-Taiohi must set a PIN before they can use their payment card to purchase food, groceries, and other items and services at specified outlets.
-They'll be able to do this once YSSU has processed Payment Card ART task.
+Taiohi can use their payment card to purchase food, groceries, and other items and services at specified outlets.
+They'll be able to do this once YSSU has processed Payment Card ART task and they have set a PIN.

-The easiest way for young people to set a PIN would be via MyMSD.
-If a young person is unable to set a PIN via MyMSD they will need to call us to set one.
+The easiest way for young people to set a PIN is in MyMSD.
+If a young person is unable to set a PIN in MyMSD they will need to call us to set one.
 This can be done in two ways:

 • Young people with a registered voice print can call Service Express on 0800 33 30 30 or any of our 0800 numbers and say, ‘set my card PIN’.
 This will automatically direct them to the PIN Set Self-Service line.